 #3 Change Your Linen

-One of the best ways to ensure that you’ll get a breakout on your face or another part of your body is to sleep in the same sheets and pillowcases for a week straight.
+One of the best ways to ensure that you’ll get a breakout on your face is to sleep in the same sheets and pillowcases for a week straight.

-Make a habit of changing the bed linen twice a week.
-If this seems like a lot, aim to replace at least your pillowcases 2x a week.
+Make a habit of changing the bed linen once a week.
+If this seems like a lot, aim to replace at least your pillowcases once a week.

-I bet you’ll agree with me that there is no better way of sleeping than by smelling that fresh linen smell of bed sheets that have just come out of the laundry room.
+Moreover, I bet you’ll agree with me that there is no better way of sleeping than smelling that fresh linen smell from sheets that have just come out of the laundry room.

 #4 A Weekly Exfoliation